 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 Beep!
 The aroma of freshly microwaved pastry diffused across the kitchen.
-I felt my stomach growling through hunger, begging to be fed.
-I had only two scones from the day before, both which I heated and placed on the dining table.
+I felt my stomach growling with hunger, begging to be fed.
+I had only two scones from the day before, both of which I’d heated and placed on the dining table.
 I left them unattended while I searched for eating utensils and jam.

 Upon returning to the table, I was stunned to see one of my scones half eaten.
 How can that be?
 There was no person in sight, and only one scone remaining.
 I was enraged.

-I knew it was not my parents, nor my sister, as I would have heard their distinct footsteps.
+I knew it was not my parents nor my sister, as I would have heard their distinct footsteps.
 I turned towards the three cats surrounding the table, all appearing equally as guilty: Lynx, Cleopatra, and Hazelnut.
-They had a history of repeated offenses of drinking water in mugs, taking bites of fallen crackers on the floor, or sniffing human meals on the table.
+They had a history of repeated offenses of drinking water in mugs, taking bites of fallen crackers on the floor, or sniffing meals on the table.

 Luckily, I had all the time in the world.
 Left with no food and too much boredom, I decided to investigate.

-I supposed the most obvious approach was to examine traces of scone crumbs, a seemingly foolproof method for suspects who are unlikely to cover their tracks.
+I supposed the most obvious approach was to examine traces of scone crumbs, a seemingly foolproof method for suspects who were unlikely to cover their tracks.

 I began with Lynx.
 Despite being a gray tabby, his entire chest is white.
 The more I stared, the more it resembled an apron, as if it were a sign from the universe telling me he was the perpetrator.
 Though, with light strokes across his dense fur, there was nothing.

 I moved on with Cleopatra.
 I realized crumbs could easily camouflage under her ginger coat.
 Knowing her eating habits of using her paws, I thoroughly brushed over it.
-But again, nothing.
+Again, nothing.

-The same thing occurred with Hazelnut, even though I was interrupted due to her inability to sit still.
+The same thing occurred with Hazelnut, even though I had a harder time due to her inability to sit still.

 I figured however, I could not clear any of their names so easily.

-I looked up at the clock, which now showed minutes past 11.
-Strangely, I ignored it.
-I knew I would not sleep well that night until I found whoever ate my scone.

 I carefully observed their every move.
 In an attempt to lure them, I shook the food container—a surely familiar sound.
 Lynx began to reach for the food bowl.
 Interesting, I thought.
 He is hungry!
 This could prove his innocence.

 Meanwhile, Cleopatra and Hazelnut’s lack of interest in Lynx’s meal tells me that their stomachs had just been filled.
 Could it possibly be my scone?